 As stated before, agile scaling frameworks, that scale Scrum teams bottom-up, we need to be very vigilant towards, since that implies the same way of working as in production, which is not the same as product development, where agile teams belong.

-Common sense: It is good to involve our people in the wholeness, especially in a big organisation where it is easy to lose the Big Picture, but not everybody need end to end knowledge
+Common sense: It is good to involve our people in the wholeness, especially in a big organisation where it is easy to lose the Big Picture, but not everybody need end to end or universal knowledge

 As stated before, agile scaling frameworks, that scale Scrum teams bottom-up, stating that only the agile teams actually do all the work, we need to be vigilant to and not lose our common sense.
 Because, this means that only the agile teams create value to the customer.
 In the end this means that everybody in the agile teams need to know everything, which is neither efficient nor effective, and very far from utopia.